 Our principal offices are located in Gardena, California, where we lease a 40,000 square feet facility that includes our corporate staff offices, our manufacturing facility, and our research and development center.
-We believe that our current facility is sufficient to accommodate our anticipated production volumes for the next twelve months.
+We also lease a 29,000 square foot manufacturing facility and a 15,000 square foot storage facility near our principal offices.
+We believe that our current facilities are sufficient to accommodate our anticipated production volumes for the next twelve months.
 If required, additional office and manufacturing space is available within less than three miles from our present location.